Professor Francesco Bullo - Biography

 Professor Bullo is a Fellow of IEEE and IFAC.
 He is currently a Distinguished Lecturer of the IEEE Control Systems Society.
 His articles received the 2008 CSM Outstanding Paper Award from IEEE CSS, the 2011 Hugo Schuck Best Paper Award from AACC, the 2013 SIAG/CST Best Paper Prize from SIAM, the 2014 Automatica Best Paper Prize from IFAC, the 2016 Guillemin-Cauer Best Paper Award from IEEE CAS, and the 2016 TCNS Outstanding Paper Award from IEEE CSS.
 Professor Bullo served as advisor or co-advisor of 19 graduated PhD students.
 He received the 2015 UCSB Outstanding Graduate Mentor Award and the 2004 UIUC COE Outstanding Advisor Award.
 His students’ papers were finalists for the Best Student Paper Award at the IEEE Conference on Decision and Control (2002, 2005, 2007), and the American Control Conference (2005, 2006, 2010).

 Since July 2013, Professor Bullo serves as Mechanical Engineering Department Chair at UCSB.
-In this role he has responsibilities over academic personell matters, educational programs, facilities management, governance, finances, and communication/development.
+In this role he has responsibilities over academic personnel matters, educational programs, facilities management, governance, finances, and communication/development.

 Journal Biosketch and Photo